nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 (all times in CEST)

 - 13:00 : Introduction to the day and unconference scheduling (Jarno Rantaharju)
-- 13:10 : Unconference session 2 (chair: Jarno Rantaharju)
+- 13:10 : Unconference session 2 (chair: Jarno Rantaharju): Further details and updates in the attendee HackMD.
 - 14:20 : Break
-- 14:40 : Unconference session 3 (chair: Jarno Rantaharju)
+- 14:40 : Unconference session 3 (chair: Jarno Rantaharju): Further details and updates in the attendee HackMD.
 - 15:50 : Conclusion and follow-up (Patric Holmvall)
 - 16:00 : Close
 - Zoom remains open for Social time until ~18:00